siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/TeamCitySourceConfig/overview.md

 The TeamCity source configuration plug-in supports TeamCity version 5 and later.

-This plug-in requires version 6.1.0.3 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.1.0.3 or later of IBM DevOps Deploy.

 ### Installation

-This plug-in is installed when installing IBM UrbanCode Deploy.
-When new plug-in versions are available, see [Installing plug-ins in UrbanCode Products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy") to update the plug-in.
+This plug-in is installed when installing IBM DevOps Deploy.
+When new plug-in versions are available, see [Installing plug-ins in DevOps Products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps Deploy") to update the plug-in.

 ### History